digital-land-attic/digital-land-collector/README.md

-# Digital land collector
+# Digital land data collector

+Tools for collecting geographical and other data published by government which may be useful for people building houses.

 Data is collected and transformed into a consistent format in the data/feature and data/entry directories.
 These files are large, so are published in the following repositories:

   * [digital-land-data](https://github.com/communitiesuk/digital-land-data)
   * [landregistry-index-data](https://github.com/communitiesuk/landregistry-index-data)